subatomiclabs/neckcalc/README.md

 # Future Work
 - TODO: All shapes are **eyeballed from my own memory**.
 Need to trace in some actual neck profile shapes when i get some time in front of inkscape (see `drawCshape()` functions, and friends)
-- TODO: DXF exporter is unfinished... currently you'll need to trace your vectors over the exported Image...
 - TODO: Currently `Depth` is measured from the bottom of the fretboard curve.
 But perhaps it should be measured from the top of the fretboard rounded surface??
 I could put this on an option toggle if both are valid.